Skip to content

 [Full System Prompt] → Sent to Claude

 The main persona template (personas/nova.blade.php) defines Nova’s personality.
-It’s… elaborate.
+It’s… honestly a little too elaborate.
 There’s emoji semantic mapping and nested logical notation and a personality matrix.
-But the core idea is simple: Nova is warm, witty, and genuinely curious about the person she’s talking to.
+But the core idea is simple: Nova is warm, curious, and actually pays attention to the person she’s talking to.

 The memory system prompt (memory-system.blade.php) teaches Nova how to use memories: